-- Participation in the creation of a video website that unifies and introduces various information on Kyoto, including universities, tourism, culture, Japanese food, and local information.
+- Participation in the creation of a video website that consolidates and introduces various information on Kyoto, including universities, tourism, culture, Japanese food, and local information.

 - Participation in the Consortium for Japanese Food Culture Education (tentative name) to collaborate in the protection, inheritance, development, and dissemination of Japanese food culture.

 - Promote Kyoto internationally by disseminating information on manga/anime and game-related content, as represented by Cool Japan.

 3 Promotion of Internationalization

 Expansion of Kyoto Study Abroad

 - The Internet is a platform for educational activities in Asia and other parts of the world that are interested in Japanese culture, science, technology, etc.

 - Planning and production of attractive contents to create a cyber university environment in cooperation with overseas universities, mainly research institutions, and to link them to real study abroad programs.

 - Planning of a support system for students who wish to study in Kyoto and local universities, etc., by providing Japanese language courses before studying in Japan and Japanese level-up courses after studying in Japan.

 4 Human resource development, community development

 Research, development and provision of educational content, etc.

 - Cooperation in opening a course on the sixth industrialization of the fishing industry using ICT at Umi-no-Min Gakusha

 - Planning and implementation of information provision and technical support seminars for job seekers seeking employment in the web and contents business fields, and research and development of educational contents utilizing e-learning, etc.